mamba2410/reverse-pokewalker/doc/ROM-Dump.md

 # Info on the ROM dump

 ## Dumping
-Dumped with an arduino nano to the serial monitor in the arduino editor, then copy-pasted from there to a text file `furret-main-screen-*.txt`.
+64K ROM dumped with an arduino nano and wires soldered to the test pads.
-Done twice and compared to see if it was read properly.
+Arduino reads the data then echoes it back through serial monitor.
 Code has been modified from the arduino sketch at [andre-richter/arduino-spi-dump-eeprom](https://github.com/andre-richter/arduino-spi-dump-eeprom).

-I initially had trouble with getting data, but with the right delay in the read code, it somehow worked.
-There is definitely bad soldering to do with this as well.
+There was trouble initially getting it working but adding a delay of 5ms between each read seems to work fine and get consistent reads.

 For wiring to the pokewalker board:
 ![Pokewalker wiring.](../pics/sideb-wires-03-annotated.jpg)